joseluisq/ngrx-router-state-plus/README.md

 ### Modules

-__RouterStorePlusModule__ is the main module to importing into your app.
+- __RouterStorePlusModule__: The main module to importing into your app.

 ### Serializer